 Finally, another notable difference is the the way numbers 11 through 20 are written (and accordingly, pronounced).
 In Galician Ukrainian these numbers used to be written “одинайцять,” “дванайцять,” etc., while today the standard spelling is with a “д” instead of a “й”: “одинадцять,” “дванадцять,” etc. The Galician spelling, for example, can be found in the Hand-book of the Ruthenian Language (Galician) published in Canada in 1905.
 I’ve had a difficult time switching to the “д” variation and so have stuck with the Galician pronunciation, which often elicits comments from friends in Ukraine who tell my I sound like their grandmothers when I say these numbers.

 A few more of my observations on the differences between “diaspora” language and standard Ukrainian:

 - in diaspora, more usage of -ові rather than -у in masculine dative declension

-- in diaspora, more often decline foreign words, like names of cities “Чикаго,” “Торонто”
+- in diaspora, foreign words are more frequently declined, like names of cities “Чикаго,” “Торонто”

-- in diaspora, less often use the instrumental case in certain contexts
+- in diaspora, instrumental case less frequently used in certain contexts

 The Diaspora Dictionary

-All in all, I have a compiled comprehensive list with over 550 words: CLICK HERE FOR FULL LIST, which I made on Google Spreadsheets.
+All in all, I have a compiled comprehensive list with nearly 600 words, which I made on Google Spreadsheets.
 For many words, I’ve also included the Polish and Russian translations, as well as a comment on the meaning or usage.
 The list can be sorted by category, part of speech, type of change, etc., which can used to find trends.